webspatial/doc-website/docs/introduction/new-powers-for-xr-apps.md

 1. Apps built around large screens and multiple windows achieve higher **efficiency**.
 2. The "living space" for apps grows, so more apps can act as sidekicks or companions and **no longer have to carry the entire user scenario alone**.
-3. Content that used to feel ordinary—HD images, data visualizations, videos—gains **fresh appeal** when presented in a spacious environment.
+3. Content that used to feel ordinary - HD images, data visualizations, videos - gains **fresh appeal** when presented in a spacious environment.

 <div className="row">
   <div className="col col--6">